Night-Cheza/MyLogin/README.md

 # MyLogin
-Lab 4 for Web app course at SAIT, Calgary

-The application has log in and log out functionality
+A simple web app with function of logging in and logging out utilizing Http session and authentication